XintongCao/Registration/README.md

-# Registration
+# Registration and Sign-in
-Code for a regitration of a username and password based on given criteria
+Code for registering a username and password based on the given criteria and logging into the user account once registration is complete.
+Follow the code instructions and run the registration code first, then the sign-in code.